ipython/ipython-website/index.rst

   <ipython-doc/stable/interactive/htmlnotebook.html>`_, an interactive Python
   interface running in the browser. `Download <download.html>`_ it now, or read more about `what's new <http://ipython.org/ipython-doc/rel-0.12/whatsnew/version0.12.html>`_.

-- **Try IPython online**: If you want to check out IPython before installing it, you can now `test drive it <http://www.pythonanywhere.com/try-ipython/>`_ in a web browser.
-Thanks to `PythonAnywhere <http://www.pythonanywhere.com/>`_ for providing this.

 `More news... <news.html>`_